GRBurst/slack-logger-python/README.md

 }
 ```

-You can import and overwrite it partially, or define a complete new set of emoji.
+You can import and overwrite it partially - or you can define a complete new set of emoji.
 The following example demonstrates how you can add the emoji set to the `SlackFormatter`:

 ```python